py-bbn

 pybbn.ext.netica.get_script(model: ReasoningModel | IReasoningModel) str

-Get Netica DNE script representing the model.
+Return a Netica DNE script for the model.

 Parameters